ansell/rdf4j-schema-generator/README.md

 ## How To

 1. Download the latest version [here](https://github.com/tkurz/sesame-vocab-builder/releases).
-2. Run jar from command line (Java 7 required): `java -jar vocab-builder-cli-{VERSION}-exe.jar <input-file> <output-file>`
+2. Run jar from command line (Java 7 required): `java -jar vocab-builder-cli-{VERSION}-exe.jar <input-file> [<output-file>]`
 3. Additional information can be configured using command-line parameters

 ## Command Line Options

 ```
+  <input-file>                          the input file to read from
+  [<output-file>]                       the output file to write, StdOut if
+                                        omitted
   -b,--languageBundles                  generate L10N LanguageBundles
+  -c,--constantCase <prefConstantCase>  case to use for URI constants
-  -f,--format <input-format>  mime-type of the input file (will try to guess if
+  -f,--format <input-format>            mime-type of the input file (will try to
-                              absent)
+                                        guess if absent)
-  -h,--help                   pint this help
+  -h,--help                             print this help
   -l,--language <prefLang>              preferred language for vocabulary labels
-  -n,--name <ns>              the name of the namespace (will try to guess from
+  -n,--name <ns>                        the name of the namespace (will try to
-                              the input file if absent)
+                                        guess from the input file if absent)
-  -p,--package <package>      package declaration (will use default (empty)
+  -p,--package <package>                package declaration (will use default
-                              package if absent
+                                        (empty) package if absent
-  -s,--spaces <indent>        use spaces for for indentation (tabs if missing, 4
+  -s,--spaces <indent>                  use spaces for indentation (tabs if
-                              spaces if no number given)
+                                        missing, 4 spaces if no number given)
-  -u,--uri <prefix>           the prefix for the vocabulary (if not available in
+  -u,--uri <prefix>                     the prefix for the vocabulary (if not
-                              the input file)
+                                        available in the input file)
-  -c,--constantCase           case to use for URI constants
 ```

 ## Run from Git